ThipkanlayaJaiaue/adaptive-stroop-task/README.md

 ### 🗃️ **Process the data**

-Data collected from the task can be processed using processData.py.
+Data collected from the task can be processed using *processData.py*.
-⚠️ Ensure that stroop_folder (line 6) is updated to match the path to your data folder
+⚠️ Ensure that stroop_folder (line 6) is updated to match the location of your data folder.

 ---